cbaumgart004/employeePayrollTracker/README.md

 Here are a few tests you can try:
 * Add only one employee.
 Does it work like you'd expect?
 * What if you enter a string value for your salary?
+* What if you cancel before you finish an employee?
+* What if you cancel before entering any values?
+* Can you go back and add more employees after finishing the process the first time?
 * What are some other tests you can try?

 Thank you for visiting.